SergiusTheBest/plog/README.md

 * Txt and Csv formatters
 * File, RollingFile and Console appenders
 * Automatically log `this` pointer (supported only on Visual Studio)
+* Unicode aware, files are stored as UTF8

 #Usage